 The winner will be able to demonstrate the actual or potential benefit to the overall research project with as much evidence as possible.

 The winner will be able to demonstrate how this innovative use of technology may influence Australian and global research.
 How can this application be applied to solve other problems?

-This prize is open to individuals, teams and organisations.
+This prize is open to individuals, teams of up to six (6) people and organisations.

 Activity entered for this prize must have been undertaken no more than three (3) years prior to the closing date of entries.